Reality is measured. Not estimated.

 Four layers visible.
 Six layers in the protocol.

 The four-layer summary below collapses Mālama's full six-layer architecture (Physical, Verification, Oracle, Blockchain, Reward Scaling, Redemption) into what teams need day-to-day.
-Carbon SaveCards, AI compute packets, and future sensor types all flow through the same trust pipeline.
+Carbon SaveCards, AI compute attestations, and future sensor types all flow through the same trust pipeline.
 Full architecture: technology page →

 Three audiences today.
 The list grows as the sensor catalog grows.

-Deploy Genesis 300 Nodes
+Deploy Hex Nodes

 AI Compute & Data Center Teams